 Christina Gordon Public School provides education to many students with disabilities.
 They range from physical and neurodevelopmental disabilities and social-emotional issues to obesity and complex disorders around sight and hearing.

 The school provides inclusive programming thanks to a sensory and a gross motor room.
 While the school had a functioning playground, it was not accessible for all students.
-In 2019, Christina Gordon Public School stood up for all children and applied for—and received—a Built Together grant.
+In 2019, Christina Gordon Public School stood up for all children and applied for—and received—a Built Together grant to revamp the playground.

 “Our school has many children with diverse physical and mental needs,” Karla says.
 “Now, our playground has become a place where children with extraordinary needs can play together with their friends,” says Karla.